 - 1 teaspoon peppercorns

-- ½ teaspoon salt (optional)
+- ½ teaspoon salt optional

 Dipping Option Suggestions

-- seitan: cut into bite-sized pieces
+- seitan cut into bite-sized pieces

 - vegan ravioli or tortellini

-- Beyond Meat sausages - browned in a skillet
+- Beyond Meat sausages browned in a skillet

 - Meati steak

-- baby potatoes: halved and parboiled
+- baby potatoes parboiled

 - cherry tomatoes